Skip to main content

 • Diabetes

-Mild or uncomplicated yeast infections usually resolve within a few days using a short-course vaginal therapy.
+Mild or uncomplicated yeast infections usually resolve within a few days with short-course vaginal antifungal treatment.
 Certain OTC topical medications are designed to be used as a single dose to clear a mild infection quickly.
-However, oral prescription medications may be needed for more severe symptoms of a yeast infection that last for one to two weeks or longer.
+However, if symptoms are more severe or do not improve, a prescription oral antifungal may be needed.

 Azole antifungals are the main class of drugs used to treat yeast infections.
 They work by disrupting the fungal cell membrane, which stops the growth of the fungi causing the infection.
-Topical azole antifungals can be found over the counter, while oral pill forms need a prescription from a healthcare provider.
+Vaginal azole antifungals can be found both over the counter and by prescription, while oral pill forms need a prescription from a healthcare provider.

 Can a yeast infection go away in one day?

-A single-dose oral drug is one of the fastest ways to clear up a yeast infection.
-It can be taken in one day, but it may take a few days for symptoms to improve.
-Single-dose treatments can be obtained over the counter or with a prescription.
+A single-dose oral drug, such as fluconazole, is one of the fastest ways to clear up a yeast infection.
+It can be taken in one day, but it may take a few days for symptoms to improve—and some people will need to take a second or third dose if advised by their healthcare provider.
+Single-dose vaginal treatments are available over the counter or with a prescription, depending on the drug, but fluconazole is available by prescription only.

 Over-the-counter yeast infection treatments